hvoya228/hvoya228/README.md

 ## Cover letter

 👋 I’m A 3rd year student of Chernivtsi National University, in the field of computer science, namely Intelectual data analisys and information systems.
-Qualified in **game development, web development, AI development, graphic design, sound design, data analysis, database designing, computer networks**.
+Qualified in **game development, web development, AI development, graphic design, sound design, data analysis, database designing and computer networks**.
 Melancholic creative, interested in work like in hobby, capable of leading a project from start to release, as a fullstack.